tomsch420/phd-thesis/chapters/probabilistic_models.typ

 The authors provide a workaround for this.
 Unfortunately, I was unable to get the tests running using the described workaround.
 Hence, a test coverage cannot be obtained.

 SPFlow is written using a functional programming paradigm.@martin2023functional  states that functional programming is programming without assignment statements and that functional programming and object oriented programming are compatible and mutually beneficial styles.

+#quote(block:true, attribution: [@martin2023functional])[First of all, functional programs and OO programs are different.
+Functional programs tend to be constructions of plumbing that regulate data flow transformations, while mutable OO programs tend to iterate step by step over objects.
+However, from an architectural point of view, the two styles are quite compatible.
+It turns out that we can partition the functions of a functional program into the same kinds of architecturally significant elements as an OO program.
+From an architectural point of view, there’s very little difference.

+Functional programs may not be composed of syntactically enforced classes that enclose methods and define objects.
+Yet, objects still exist in functional programs.
+Those objects are less tightly bound to the functions that operate upon them than they would be in an OO language.]

-The problem that SPFlow introduces is in the misuse of the python class system.
+The problem that SPFlow introduces is in the unintended use of the python class system.
 In @Molina2019SPFlow an example is shown on how to extend the package which is repeated below.
+While the likelihood may be a functional method, it is advised to implement method belonging to a class as a method of the class.

+#figure()[
 ```
 class Pareto(Leaf):
   def __init__(self, a, scope=None):